Frequently Asked Questions

 - Where do I find the various parish ministers?

-The parish priests, youth minister, parish business manager, parish secretary, and parish maintenance manager all have offices in the Rectory.
-The parish minister of music and liturgy maintains his office above Flaherty Hall (the parish hall connected to the church building).
+The parish priests, parish business manager, office manager, and parish maintenance manager all have offices in the Rectory.
+The parish minister of music maintains his office above Flaherty Hall (the parish hall connected to the church building).
 The offices of the school principal and administrator are accessed through the main door of the school building.
-The office of the parish minister of faith formation and the religious education rooms are on the north side of the school building.
+The office of the Director of Religious Education and the religious education rooms are on the north side of the school building.
 Access is through the door beneath the smaller blue awning with the large cross above.
+Youth Ministry also has an office in the school and our youth groups meet in that setting.

 - Is there a parish library?